Internal Closedness and von Neumann-Morgenstern Stability in Matching Theory: Structures and Complexity: Internally closed sets: the marriage case

 Note that conditions a)-b)-c) only depends on edges $x_i y_i$ and $x_{i}y_{i+1}$.
 We call them therefore \emph{basic conditions}.
 Condition d) depend on other edges from the table $T$, and we therefore call it \emph{$T$-dependent condition.}

-Note that an $X$-rotation (and a generalized $X$-rotation, introduced below) with $r$ elements is equivalent up to a constant shifting (modulo $r$) of all indices of its pairs.
+Note that an $X$-rotation (and a generalized $X$-rotation, to be introduced in Section~\ref{sec:generalized-rotations}) with $r$ elements is equivalent up to a constant shift (modulo $r$) of all indices of its pairs.
 Hence, we will always assume that indices in entries of a (generalized) $X$-rotation are taken modulo $r$.